We can use Gmail SMTP for managing our outgoing emails and also receive in our inbox when properly configure Postfix program.

 Generally, we will need a strong mailing system to communicate emails from our domain server.
 This internal emailing system helps us to receive notification about the server health as well as forward the incoming emails sent to the domain address.

-In the following article, we will be installing and configure Postfix program to SEND-Only using an SMTP server.
-Google Mail or Gmail support usage of their SMTP server settings on non-Google apps.
-We will be using the same in the below article to configure postfix program.
+In the following article, we will be installing and configure the Postfix program to SEND-Only using an SMTP server.
+Google Mail or Gmail supports the usage of their SMTP server settings on non-Google apps.
+We will be using the same in the below article to configure the postfix program.

 Let’s get started with configuring Postfix as SEND-Only SMTP on Ubuntu cloud —